-Investing in cryptocurrency is more accessible than ever before.
+Investing in cryptocurrency in South Africa is more accessible than ever before.
 It only takes a few moments to register your account on a cryptocurrency trading platform.
 However, successful long-term investors take the time to understand what steps to take before investing and how to make well-informed crypto investment decisions.

 Understanding cryptocurrency investing